Estimation and visualization of treatment effects for multiple outcomes: Numerical study

-where $\boldsymbol{A},\boldsymbol{\varGamma}^*$ are estimated values.
 SMR-MOM is superior to any other method in all scenarios.
 The results of simultaneous estimation such as Algorithm 1 and Algorithm 4 are superior to those of tandem approaches such as Algorithm 3 and Algorithm 5, respectively.
 The proposed method is the most robust against increasing correlations.